SchmollerLab/Cell_ACDC/cellacdc/docs/source/installation.rst

     The ``.`` at the end of the command means that you want to install from the current folder in the terminal.
 This must be the ``Cell_ACDC`` folder that you cloned before.

+10. **Install the GUI libraries**:

+    After successful installation, you should be able to **run Cell-ACDC with the command** ``acdc``.
+Remember to **always activate** the ``acdc`` environment with the command ``conda activate acdc`` every time you open a new terminal before starting Cell-ACDC.

+    The first time you run Cell-ACDC you will be guided through the automatic installation of the GUI libraries.
+Simply answer ``y`` in the terminal when asked.

+    At the end you might have to re-start Cell-ACDC.

 Updating Cell-ACDC installed from source